 Rachel and her husband Jonathan Epstein live in Bethesda and are the proud parents of three young adult sons, Gabriel, Gideon and Koby and a beagle-basset, Percy Jackson.
 She has finally accepted the reality that the laundry will never be fully done and tries to enjoy moments of true contentment anyway.

-Click here to reach Shay Ha Levi, our office assistant to schedule time to connect with Rabbi Hazzan Rachel.
+Please email our Clergy Assistant or call 301-767-3333 ex.
+106 to schedule time to connect with Rabbi Hazzan Rachel.